 Kalecki, as a socialist, would presumably have supported a transcending of capitalism, so long as it was a transition to socialism.
 Such a transition is already possible in sovereign currency systems.
 Ultimately, sovereign currency, being a creature of the state, is logically (and historically) prior to capital.
 There could be no capitalism without the state.
 In contrast, there can of course be a state without capitalism; and, more to the point, there can be currency-issuing government without capitalism.
 Through the exertion of concerted political pressure from below, it is conceivable that currency-issuing government can be made accountable to the demands of the broader population rather than the narrow concerns of an elite that, for all its wealth, is only small in number.
 If general populations ever come to support full employment and other progressive social goals, the means for achieving them will already be at their disposal.

-The Logic of Capital
+The logic of capital

-In Marx’s theory, the value of a commodity is the amount of labor time required for its reproduction.
-The value of the commodity labor power is therefore the amount of labor time required to reproduce the capacity to work of the working class.
+In Marx’s theory, the value of a commodity is the socially necessary labor time required for its reproduction.
+The value of the commodity labor power is therefore the labor time required to reproduce the capacity to work of the working class.
 This is conceived as a culturally determined (not absolute) level of subsistence.
 Provided the working class can be reproduced in less labor time than is actually worked, a surplus will remain for the capitalist class in value form.
 This surplus value is the monetary equivalent of the labor undertaken in excess of what was strictly necessary to reproduce the working class.

 For Marx, under competitive conditions there is a tendency for profit rates to equalize across sectors.
 Free competition, here, refers to the mobility of money capital, and has no necessary relation to the neoclassical notion of perfect competition between small price-taking firms.
 Competition, in Marx’s sense, requires the free flow of investment dollars between the various branches of commodity production on the basis of profitability.